Children Give Money to Santa to Buy Toys for Those in Need

-The little boy and girl not only handed Santa their Christmas lists, but also some money to buy other children in need toys for the holiday season.
+The little boy and girl not only handed Santa their Christmas lists, but also some money to buy toys for children in need.

 A pile of quarters, dimes, nickels, and pennies wasn't found in couch cushions or in pants pockets.
 The change totaling in a little more than $4 was given to Santa by a little boy and girl from Beaver Meadows in Carbon County.